Harald-U/security-and-microservices/workshop/04-app-sec-exercise/APPLICATION_AUTHORIZATION.md

+---
+title: 9 - Authorization in Quarkus app
+layout: default
+---

-# Authorization in Quarkus application
+# 9 - Authorization in Quarkus application

 Quarkus comes with two great quides that describe how to use Keycloak in web apps and services: